-much emphasis on iconic phenomena, often with interesting empirical insights, but with little connection to formal syntax and usually none to model-theoretic semantics (e.g. Cuxac 1999, Cuxac and Salandre 2007, Taub 2001, Liddell 2003).
-Researchers from the 'formalist camp' often develop their theories within contemporary generative grammar, but even in cases in which iconic phenomena play a prominent role (as in direction verbs, discussed below), they can only incorporate iconic phenomena as a separate system, without combining its semantics with the grammatical spine of the language (e.g. Lillo-Martin and Klima 1990, Neidle et al. 2000, Sandler and Lillo-Martin 2006).
-Following Schlenker et al. 2013, we motivate the development of a formal semantics with iconicity to address this challenge.6
+Hypothesis 2 combines two strands of research that are often separated.
+While several researchers have noted the role iconic considerations in the analysis of sign language anaphora (Liddell 2003 and Kegl 2004), few have attempted to construct a framework that incorporates iconicity within the logical frameworks used in contemporary formal semantics.
+Researchers of the 'iconic camp' put much emphasis on iconic phenomena, often with interesting empirical insights, but with little connection to formal syntax and usually none to model-theoretic semantics (e.g. Cuxac 1999, Cuxac and Salandre 2007, Taub 2001, Liddell 2003).
+Researchers from the 'formalist camp' often develop their theories within contemporary generative grammar, but even in cases in which iconic phenomena play a prominent role (as in 'agreement' verbs, discussed below), they can only incorporate iconic phenomena as a separate system, without combining its semantics with the grammatical spine of the language (e.g. Lillo-Martin and Klima 1990, Neidle et al. 2000, Sandler and Lillo-Martin 2006).
+Following Schlenker et al. 2013, we motivate the development of a formal semantics with iconicity to address this challenge.

-We will attempt to make Hypothesis 1 plausible in Sections 2-3, where we consider various cases in which sign languages provide overt evidence on crucial aspects of the Logical Form of sentences; these particularly pertain to the role and properties of variables, which are arguably overt in sign languages (Section 2); but context shift and aspect display interesting cases of 'visibility' as well (Section 3).
+We will attempt to make Hypothesis 1 plausible in Sections 2-3, where we consider various cases in which sign languages provide overt evidence on crucial aspects of the Logical Form of sentences; these particularly pertain to the role and properties of variables, which can arguably be overt in sign languages (Section 2); but context shift and aspect display interesting cases of 'visibility' as well (Section 3).
 We will then turn to Hypothesis 2 in Sections 4-5, where we consider a dimension along which sign languages are strictly more expressive than spoken languages because they can make use of much richer iconic resources.
-Importantly, these iconic phenomena are found at the logical core of sign language, an in particular at the level of loci, which can simultaneously be logical variables and simplified pictures of what they denote (Section 4); iconicity also interacts in interesting ways with constructions that have been the object of active discussions in semantics, such as context shift (Section 5).
+Importantly, these iconic phenomena are found at the logical core of sign language, an in particular at the level of loci, which can simultaneously function as logical variables and as simplified pictures of what they denote (Section 4); iconicity also interacts in interesting ways with constructions that have been the object of active discussions in semantics, such as context shift (Section 5).
 Finally, in Section 6 we discuss two possible views of the role of sign languages in studies of Universal Semantics.
 One view is that, along one dimension at least, sign languages provide information that is intrinsically lacking from spoken languages due to the poverty of iconic resources in the latter.
 An alternative view is that rich iconic phenomena can be obtained in spoken languages as well, but only when co-speech gestures are fully integrated to semantic studies.